microsoft/pybryt-action/README.md

 student_impl = pybryt.StudentImplementation.load(os.path.join(RESULTS_DIR, "student-implementation.pkl"))
 ```

+You can learn more about how to use this action in [PyBryt's Documentation](https://microsoft.github.io/pybryt/html/github_action.html).

-## Enhancing your Github Actions
+## About GitHub Actions

+If you're not familiar with GitHub Actions or Workflows we advise you to complete this short awareness module: [GitHub Actions, Microsoft Learn Module](https://docs.microsoft.com/learn/modules/introduction-to-github-actions).
+By the end of this module, you'll be able to:

+- Explain GitHub Actions and workflows
+- Create and work with GitHub Actions and Workflows
+- Describe Events, Jobs and Runners
+- Examine output and release management for actions

-If you are interesting, in learning how GitHub Actions enables you to automate your software development cycle and deploy applications we recommend the following short course [Automate your workflow with GitHub Actions](https://docs.microsoft.com/learn/paths/automate-workflow-github-actions/)
+If you are interesting, in learning how GitHub Actions enables you to automate your software development cycle and deploy applications we recommend the following short course: [Automate your workflow with GitHub Actions](https://docs.microsoft.com/learn/paths/automate-workflow-github-actions/).

 In this learning path, you'll: